-The Interrupt Control (ICNTL) register is a 5-bit register that configures the external interrupt requests (IRQX) of each processor.
+ICNTL is a 5-bit register that configures the external interrupt requests (IRQx) of each processor.
 All bits in ICNTL are undefined after a processor reset.
-The bit definitions for each processor's ICNTL register are given in Appendix B, "Control/Status Registers".
+The bit definitions for each processor's ICNTL register are given in Appendix E, "Control/Status Registers."

-ICNTL contains an $\overline{1RQx}$ sensitivity bit for each external interrupt.
+ICNTL contains an \overline{IRQx} sensitivity bit for each external interrupt.
 The sensitivity bits determine whether a given interrupt input is edge- or level-sensitive (0 = level-sensitive, 1 = edge-sensitive).
 There are no sensitivity bits for internally generated interrupts.